marinater/useCloudFS/UserInstructions.md

 ?
 Do you want to configure advanced settings for the GraphQL API No, I am done.
 ?
 Do you have an annotated GraphQL schema?
 No
 ?
 Choose a schema template: One-to-many relationship (e.g., “Blogs” with “Posts” and “Comments”)

+## Add lambda function
+amplify add function
+?
+Select which capability you want to add: Lambda function (serverless function) ?
+Provide a friendly name for your resource to be used as a label for this category in the project: usecloudfsf ffdb4fc
+?
+Provide the AWS Lambda function name: usecloudfsfffdb4fc ?
+Choose the runtime that you want to use: NodeJS
+?
+Choose the function template that you want to use: Hello World ?
+Do you want to access other resources in this project from your Lambda function?
+No ?
+Do you want to invoke this function on a recurring schedule?
+No ?
+Do you want to configure Lambda layers for this function?
+Yes ?
+Enter up to 5 existing Lambda layer ARNs (comma-separated):
+No Lambda layers were selected
+?
+Do you want to edit the local lambda function now?
+Yes Please edit the file in your editor: /mnt/c/Projects/useCloudFS-2/useCloudFS/amplify/backend/function/usecloudfsfffdb4fc/src/index.js

+Check out sample function code generated in <project-dir>/amplify/backend/function/usecloudfsfffdb4fc/src "amplify function build" builds all of your functions currently in the project "amplify mock function <functionName>" runs your function locally "amplify push" builds all of your local backend resources and provisions them in the cloud "amplify publish" builds all of your local backend and front-end resources (if you added hosting category) and provisions them in the cloud